Joslin... On the Move!

 Where should I park?

 Joslin patients will enjoy the benefits of additional parking options at BIDMC.
-There is a garage under the Shapiro Building, which is accessible from Binney Street, just off Longwood Avenue.
-The Shapiro Building also has valet parking service at the Binney Street entrance to the building.
+There is a garage under the Shapiro building, which is accessible from Binney Street, just off Longwood Avenue.
+The Shapiro building also has valet parking service at the Binney Street entrance.
 Elevators and stairs to the first floor are just inside that entrance.

 There are also several nearby garages for your parking convenience.